Table of Contents

-What are the main pitfalls of the tech team deadline management, and what are the best practices for it?
+What are the main pitfalls of the tech team deadline management techniques, and, on the contrary, what are the best practices?

 Deadlines: